You can contact me at [email protected].

 - I took helicopter pilot lessons.
 I stopped shortly after my solo flight when I decided it wasn’t what I wanted to do as a career.

-- I have a nerd side with a love for Harry Potter, Firefly, Star Wars, young adult books (Hunger Games, Ranger’s Apprentice, Divergent, Percy Jackson, etc.), The Walking Dead and Game of Thrones.
+- I have a nerd side with a love for Harry Potter, Firefly, Star Wars, young adult books (Hunger Games, Ranger’s Apprentice, Cinder, Percy Jackson, etc.), The Walking Dead and Game of Thrones.
 I have a strong like for Dr. Who, superhero movies, sci-fi and/or fantasy movies, and playing video games.
 However, I’ve never been into comic books or anime.

 - In my younger days I played baseball, football and basketball.
 Oddly enough, I don’t follow sports these days, but I always watch the Super Bowl and will never turn down an invitation to attend a hockey game.